IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/plpgsql.md

 - [PostgreSQL](https://www.postgresql.org/download/) installed and running on your system.
 - [plpython3u]((https://www.postgresql.org/docs/current/plpython.html)) procedural language available in your PostgreSQL installation.

+> In the context of PostgreSQL's procedural languages, the "u" in "plpython3u" stands for "untrusted".
+This signifies that the language implementation allows for executing arbitrary code and potentially accessing external resources.
 - Basic knowledge of [Python](https://www.python.org) programming.
+- `make` utility for building and compiling software.
+- Knowledge about the Postgres Development Libraries

 ### Step 1: Create the Extension Directory